namestarlit/alx-backend-javascript/0x00-ES6_basic/README.md

 Now, with nvm you can install the desired node version without messing
 with the existing one(s).
 Execute the the following series of commands to install the desired node version.

-Note: This will install and set your terminal session to use the newly installed
+**Note**: This will install and set your terminal session to use the newly installed
 node version for the current terminal session.
 ```bash
 nvm install v12.11